Watts-Lab/task-mapping/tasks/Sequential dyadic die-rolling.md

 > Step Four: After indicating they understood rules, participants were paired up and played one period of die rolling task for payoff

 > Step Five: Participants were told that in the second stage they will engage in up to 30 additional periods with a different partner, and that they will be paid according to the results of one of these periods, which will be randomly selected.
-In reality there were always 20 additional periods and the participants paoff was varried based on experimental treatments (two person treatments vs. one person treatment) The payment incentives varied between treatments.
+In reality there were always 20 additional periods and the participants payoff was varried based on experimental treatments (two person treatments vs. one person treatment) The payment incentives varied between treatments, with different inventives for A and B in a series of treatments.

 > Step Six: Phase three focused o social value orientation through use of SVO slider.
 The measure assesses magnitude of people's concern to others' outcomes.
 Participants made a series of 15 choices between 9 resource allocation opporunities between self and another participant